 Today additive manufacturing is being used for producing tens and even hundreds of thousands of hip and knee implants.
 These implants are more geometrically complex and perform better than standard implants from several indicators.
 But is AM going to be used as a mean of mass production or should it be increasingly used for mass customization, that is to make implants that are patient-specific?
 And what would be the challenges of such an approach?

-To learn more about these and many other topics reserve your seat below.
+To learn more about these and many other topics sign up to view the full session below.